andrewtdavis/nvidia-cuda-tensorflow/README.md

     - `lspci | grep NVIDIA`, and look for a line like: `VGA compatible controller: NVIDIA Corporation GP104GL [Quadro P5000] `
 2. Download the driver for your GPU, using Linux 64-bit, and "Linux long-lived" download type
     1. https://www.nvidia.com/download/index.aspx?lang=en-us
-    2. When it prompts for a Display driver with the changelog, select download
+    2. When it prompts for a Display driver with the changelog, select **download**
     3. The second download page will give a download button.
-Right-click on that button and select copy link address.
+Right-click on that button and **select copy link address**.
 3. Back on the workstation, download the file:
     - `wget *URL of driver*`
 4. Enable execution of the .run file downloaded.